The Book Of Mormon Tickets - Prince Of Wales Theatre

 Are There Any Tickets To The Book Of Mormon That Should Be Avoided?

-The Prince Of Wales Theatre is one of the few West End theatres that have very few seats that come with restrictions to the view as there are no pillars to negotiate your way around and the overhang from the circle is not a problem.
-There are a few seats on each side of the stalls that do have a slight restriction but even that is minimal and is also reflected in the price.
-Any tickets to The Book Of Mormon that has even the slightest restriction to your view should be marked as R/V on the seating plan and also on the ticket itself to give you full transparency about your purchase.
+There are very few restrictions to the view within The Prince Of Wales Theatre as there are no support pillars and the overhang from the circle.
+There are seats on the sides of the stalls that have a slight restriction, but this is minor and reflected in the price.
+Any tickets to The Book Of Mormon that feature restrictions will be marked as R/V on the seating plan and the ticket to provide full transparency.

 How Do I Make Sure I Don't Get Ripped Off Buying Tickets To The Book Of Mormon?

-Before booking your tickets to The Book Of Mormon, always make sure that you are using either an official ticket agent or booking directly from the box office itself at the Prince Of Wales Theatre.
-When booking tickets online, only use websites that are either members of, or are affiliated with the Society Of London Theatre (SOLT) and/or the Society of Ticket Agents and Retailers (STAR) which should be visible on the website.
-If you are buying tickets from retail outlets such as the shops in and around Leicester Square it is always advisable to ask whether they are 'official' vendors before purchase to avoid any confusion.
+Before booking tickets to The Book Of Mormon, please ensure you are using an official ticket agent or booking directly from the box office.
+When booking tickets online, only use websites that are members of, or affiliated with the Society Of London Theatre (SOLT), and/or the Society of Ticket Agents and Retailers (STAR), which should be visible on the website.

 Who Wrote The Book Of Mormon?

-The show was written and brought to the stage by Matt Stone, Trey Parker, and Robert Lopez.
-Parker and Stone are best known as the creative team who found international fame with the hit comedy show South Park, while Lopez has also worked on shows such as Avenue Q and more recently Frozen.
-The trio also owns the intellectual property of the show.
+The Book Of Mormon was written and brought to the stage, by Matt Stone, Trey Parker, and Robert Lopez.
+Parker and Stone are best known as the creative team behind the hit comedy show South Park, while Lopez worked on shows including Avenue Q, and more recently Frozen.
 The West End production has been brought to the stage by Delfont Mackintosh Theatres.

 Is The Book Of Mormon Blasphemous?

-The show has been described as 'offensive', 'crude', 'disrespectful', 'outrageous' and 'blasphemous' as the writers deliberately poke fun at different cultures and religions and pretty much everything that could offend people looking to be offended!
-For patrons who possess skin that is a little thicker though and who can find humour where it looks to be found then it is also very funny!
+The show has been described as 'offensive,' 'crude,' 'disrespectful,' 'outrageous,' and 'blasphemous,' as the writers deliberately poke fun at different cultures and religions - and pretty much anything else!
+For patrons possessing skin a little thicker and who seek humour where it looks to be found, it is a very funny show.

 When Did The Book Of Mormon Open In London?

-The Show first premiered in New York at the Eugene O'Neill Theatre on March 24th, 2011.
+The show premiered in New York at the Eugene O'Neill Theatre on March 24th, 2011.
 The West End production opened at the Prince Of Wales Theatre on February 25th, 2013, and has been the resident show at the venue ever since.

 Why Is The Book Of Mormon So Popular When It Seems To Set Out To Deliberately Offend People?